Livermore Valley Charter Preparatory

 Livermore Valley Charter Preparatory (LVCP) was a California Public Charter High School located at 3090 Independence Drive. in Livermore, California.
 Established in 2010, the school was authorized by the Livermore Valley Joint Unified School District (LVJUSD).
-This school is now defunct as a result of the bankruptcy of its parent charter management operator Tri-Valley Learning Corporation (TVLC) resulting after the completion of an AB139 Extraordinary Audit ordered by Alameda County Office of Education (ACOE) and performed by FCMAT.
-Apparent conflicts of interest and fiscal problems were identified along with the default of $57M of loans.
+The bankruptcy of its parent charter management operator Tri-Valley Learning Corporation (TVLC) resulted after the completion of an AB139 Extraordinary Audit ordered by Alameda County Office of Education (ACOE) and performed by FCMAT.

+LVCP and its sister school, Livermore Valley Charter School, closed on June 30, 2017.